 Déjà vu, meaning "already seen," has fascinated researchers and layfolk alike for centuries.

-The experience is relatively widespread, too; according to various surveys, almost
+The experience is relatively widespread, too; according to various surveys, almost two thirds of people have experienced this otherworldly flashback feeling.

 However, despite déjà vu's prevalence, it has proven a tricky phenomenon to pin down; you can't simply lay someone in an MRI scanner and wait for an episode, as they might be there for weeks.